 - Grant access to project members on a per-service basis.

-- Grant access to your API users so they can enable your API in their own Cloud project.
+- Grant access to your API users so they can enable your API in their own Google Cloud Platform (GCP) project.

 Roles that control access to services

-The following roles can be granted for a specific service on the Endpoints >
+You can grant the following roles for a specific service on the Endpoints >

-Services page in the Google Cloud Platform (GCP) Console, by using the
+Services page in the Google Cloud Platform Console, by using the API, or by

 gcloud command-line tool.